Hilleberg Anjan 2

-The floor extends 7" up the side of the tent inner.
+The floor extends 7" up the side of the inner.

-There are two interior pockets in the Anjan which are located near the entrance/head end of the inner tent on the left and right sidewall of the tent interior (photo below:)
+There are two interior pockets in the Anjan which are located near the entrance/head end of the inner tent on the left and right sidewall. (photo below:)

 These pockets are adequate for small necessities that you and/or your companion would like to keep readily available inside the shelter with you.